Rightpoint/RZDebugMenu/README.md

 `RZDebugMenu` is configured via Settings Bundle plist file, just like the ones you create for adding your (release build) settings to Settings.app.
 It supports almost all the Settings Bundle schema defined [here] (https://developer.apple.com/library/prerelease/ios/documentation/PreferenceSettings/Conceptual/SettingsApplicationSchemaReference).

-Once you configure it at the start of your application, `RZDebugMenu` shows your menu automatically on a three-finger, three-tap gesture.
+Once you configure it at the start of your application, `RZDebugMenu` shows your menu automatically on a two-finger, three-tap gesture.

 ## Usage